dennisbartol/Javascript-For-In-For-Of/README.md

 # The difference between a for of, and a for in loop

 You might ask yourself - What is the difference between a `for-of` and `for-in` loop ?

+The `for...of` and `for...in` loops in JavaScript are both used for iteration, but they have different purposes and behaviors:

+for...of loop:
+Used to iterate over the values of an iterable object, such as arrays, strings, maps, sets, etc.
+Provides a simpler syntax for iterating over iterable objects without the need to deal with indices or keys explicitly.
+Iterates over the values directly, making it ideal when you are interested in the values themselves.
+Introduced in ECMAScript 6 (ES6).